obonaventure/cnp3/book/network/network.rst

 .. [#fripedb] See ftp://ftp.ripe.net/ripe/dbase for the RIPE database that contains the import and export policies of many European ISPs

 .. [#fasdomain] In this text, we consider Autonomous System and domain as synonyms.
 In practice, a domain may be  divided into several Autonomous Systems, but we ignore this detail.

+.. [#flifetimebgp] The TCP connections used to support BGP sessions are typically established.
+They are rarely released, except if the corresponding peering link fails or one of the endpoints crashes or needs to be rebooted.

+.. [#fdefaultkeepalive] The 90 seconds default is the default delay recommended by :rfc:`4271`.
+However, two BGP peers can negotiate a different timer during the establishment of a BGP session.
+Using a too small interval to detect BGP session failures is not recommended.
+BFD [KW2009]_ can be used to replace BGP's KEEPALIVE mechanism if fast detection of interdomain link failures is required.

 .. include:: ../links.rst